DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Related Work

 \paragraph{Neuron-level redundancy} Current LLMs are highly overparameterized, containing more parameters than necessary to fit their training data.
-This leads to consequences like the redundant encoding of concepts, which has been repeatedly identified in prior work.
-Srinivas and Babu \cite{srinivas2015data} propose a method to wire similar neurons together within a layer based on their weight set similarities.
-Dalvi et al. \cite{dalvi-etal-2020-analyzing} analyze redundancy between individual neurons and layers and propose a clustering-based approach to pruning neurons.
-In a model merging method, Stoica et al. \cite{stoicazipit} tackle redundancy by not only aligning similar neurons across models to merge, but also align similar neurons within a model for merging.
-Nanda et al. \cite{nanda2023diffused} characterize redundancy in pre-trained models as ``diffuse'' where multiple random subsets of neurons in a model layer can approximate the performance of the whole layer.
+This leads to consequences like the redundant encoding of concepts, which has been repeatedly identified in prior work. \citet{srinivas2015data} propose a method to wire similar neurons together within simple networks based on their weight set similarities. \citet{dalvi-etal-2020-analyzing} analyze redundancy between individual neurons and layers and propose a clustering-based approach to pruning neurons.
+In a model merging method, \citet{stoicazipit} tackle redundancy by not only aligning similar neurons \textit{across} models to merge, but also align similar neurons \textit{within} a model for merging. \citet{nanda2023diffused} characterize redundancy in pre-trained models as ``diffuse,'' where multiple random subsets of neurons in a model layer can approximate the performance of the whole layer.
 In our work, we are inspired by this diffusely redundant nature of neurons, and design our technique to target potentially redundant groups of neurons within a layer. \citet{theustowards} use optimal transport to merge groups of neurons specifically in ResNets, where only certain residual groups undergo optimal-transport based compression.
 We extend ideas in this approach to fully residually-connected LLMs, and operate at a layer level rather than group-level.

-Our \method~ width reduction method draws on entropy-regularized discrete optimal transport, where we assign a layer's neurons to a source distribution and a subset of these neurons as a target distribution, and compute an optimal transport map between source and target based on activation signatures over representative data.
-The result of this approach is a method that reduces overall model width by transforming the signal from the entire neuron width, which is in direct contrast with pruning methods that only consider a portion of the signal.
-A demonstration of this width reduction can be seen in Figure \ref{fig:overview}.
+Our \method~width reduction method draws on entropy-regularized discrete optimal transport, where we assign a given layer's neurons to a source distribution and a subset of these neurons as a target distribution, and compute an optimal transport map between source and target based on activation signatures over representative data.
+The result of this approach is a method that reduces overall model width by transforming the signal from the entire neuron width, which is in contrast with pruning methods that only consider a portion of the signal.
+A demonstration of this width reduction is displayed in Figure \ref{fig:overview}.
 Reducing model width incidentally reduces activation width too, improving activation memory use.